Doubly Optimal No-Regret Online Learning in Strongly Monotone Games with Bandit Feedback: Multi-Agent Learning with Bandit Feedback

+In multi-agent learning with bandit feedback, at each round $t = 1, 2, \ldots, T$, every (randomized) decision maker $i \in \NCal$ selects an action $x_i^t \in \XCal_i$.
+The reward $u_i(x^t)$ is realized after all decision makers have chosen their actions.
+In multi-agent bandit learning, the feedback is limited to the value of the reward function at the point that each player has chosen, i.e., $u_i(x^t)$.

+We propose a simple multi-agent bandit learning algorithm where each player chooses her action using Algorithm~\ref{Alg:SA}.
+In other words, it is a straightforward extension of Algorithm~\ref{Alg:SA} from single-agent setting to multi-agent setting.
+Notably, our new algorithm differs from multi-agent FKM (cf.~\citet[Algorithm~1]{Bravo-2018-Bandit}) in two aspects: ellipsoidal SPSA estimator v.s. spherical SPSA estimator and self-concordant Bregman divergence v.s. general Bregman divergence.
+We discuss these two crucial components before summarizing the scheme of our multi-agent bandit learning algorithm.

-\paragraph{Single-shot ellipsoidal SPSA estimator.} Recently,~\citet{Bravo-2018-Bandit} have extended the spherical estimator in Eq.~\eqref{def:spherical} to multi-agent setting by positing instead that players rely on a simultaneous perturbation stochastic approximation (SPSA) approach~\citep{Spall-1997-One} that allows them to estimate their individual payoff gradients $\hat{v}_i$ based off a single function evaluation.
-In particular, let $u_i: \br^n \mapsto \br$ be a payoff function, $\delta > 0$ and the query directions $z_i \sim \bs^{n_i}$ be drawn independently across players, a single-shot spherical SPSA estimator is defined by
+\paragraph{Single-shot ellipsoidal SPSA estimator.}~\citet{Bravo-2018-Bandit} have recently extended the spherical estimator in Eq.~\eqref{def:spherical} from single-agent setting to multi-agent setting; indeed, their approach posits that all the players use a simultaneous perturbation stochastic approximation (SPSA) approach~\citep{Spall-1997-One} to estimate their individual reward gradients $\hat{v}_i$ based off a single reward function evaluation.
+More specifically, let $u_i: \br^n \mapsto \br$ be a reward function, $\delta > 0$ and the query directions $z_i \sim \bs^{n_i}$ be drawn independently across players where $\bs^{n_i}$ is a $n_i$-dimensional unit sphere, a single-shot spherical SPSA estimator is defined by